ryan-tech/cs480Kim/PA9/README.md

 Use S to move camera Backwards.
 Use A to strafe camera Left.
 Use D to strafe camera Right.
-Use Q to rotate camera Up.
+Use Q to zoom in
-Use E to rotate camera Down.
+Use E to zoom out
 Use Z to turn camera Left.
 Use X to turn camera Right.